 - I. Board members must attend a training session. - II.
 In order to assure a quorum, Board members are requested to advise staff within two (2) days of receipt of packet of their intention to attend or not attend. - III.
-Board members are to attend meetings in person. - IV.
-Board members must visit the property in the time period between when the agenda is published and hearing date. - V. Board members are to be familiar with the order of procedure, including having the "Variance Hearing Procedure" document with them at meetings. - VI.
-Board members are to be respectful of applicants and the public. - VII.
-As rulings made by the Board may be appealed to the Superior Court of the State of Arizona, it is vital that procedures are beyond reproach.
+Board members are to attend meetings in person unless out of town or under extenuating circumstances. - IV.
+If attending via Zoom, live camera is to be turned on including member's identity. - V. Board members must visit the property within prescribed window in advance of the meeting. - VI.
+Board members are to be familiar with the order of procedure, including having the "Variance Hearing Procedure" document with them at meetings. - VII.
+As rulings made by the Board may be appealed to the Superior Court of the State of Arizona, it is vital that procedures are beyond reproach. - VIII.
+Board members are to be addressed by "Board Member 'last name'" rather than by first name. - IX.
+Staff are to be addressed as Ms. or Mr. rather than by first name.